Naruh1010/Alchemy/README.md

 ## :lady_beetle: Bugs

-*   Artists discography may appear incomplete in specific scenarios;
+*   The download monitoring screen is bugged and some buttons have unintended behaviors;
-*   There is an awkward display bug in details screen and with the player bar in landscape mode due to the use of SafeAreas and ListTiles;
+*   There is an awkward display bug in the details screen and with the player bar in landscape mode due to the use of SafeAreas and ListTiles;
-*   The handling of login errors is incomplete;
 *   Downloads that are stopped and restarted will not be saved in the database and therefore not be available;
 *   Skipping tracks on the player screen is not as fluid as it used to be and can be choppy;
 *   Some home tiles are not and will not be implemented (Concerts, Did you know, Original videos, ...);